devadathanmb/gitbm/README.md

 https://github.com/user-attachments/assets/78a32e1d-2cc3-48c3-abf9-2cfa65474054

 ## Why `gitbm`?
 - You’re working on a huge feature split into multiple smaller tasks.
-Each task has its own branch, and you can’t remember all those branch names (Chained branches are the worst, I know)
+Each task has its own branch, and you can’t remember all those branch names.
 - If you have the memory of an elephant, this tool is not for you.
 But if you’re like me, who forgets branch names after a day or two, then **this tool is definitely for you**.
 - Your team uses weird branch naming conventions like `JIRA-xyz123` or `CLICKUP-456`, and remembering these names is like remembering your long-lost Wi-Fi password.
 - You just want to bookmark branches with a cool alias like `super-cool-feature` and not worry about remembering the cryptic original names.

 ## How It Works
 - Everything happens **locally** in your Git repository.
 Your git configs are safe and untouched.
-- A **SQLite database** (fancy, right?) is created in the `.git` directory of your repo to store branch names and aliases.
+- A **SQLite database** (fancy but necessary!) is created in the `.git` directory of your repo to store branch names and aliases.
 - Every time you run a `gitbm` command, the tool reads from this magical database, does its thing, and updates the database as needed.

 ## Installation